zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/in_squito_RNAi/in_squito_RNAi.md

 ## Protocol

-**NOTE:** the following protocol is best performed with two people, one loading needles and the other injecting mosquitoes.**
+**Note:** the following protocol is best performed with two people, one loading needles and the other injecting mosquitoes.**

 1. Dilute dsRNA to 1 μg/μL.